Article · 10 May 2026 · By Mike

 - Most passive gate installations require a kerb or threshold mount completed by a licensed contractor

-- Annual inspection should be included in the building's maintenance schedule alongside other essential services
+- Annual inspection should be included in the building's maintenance schedule alongside other essential services such as fire systems and lift maintenance

 Sites in known flood-prone areas benefit from automatic gates at their lowest entry points — typically a rear service access, carpark ramp, or a ground-floor threshold on the low side of the building.
 The higher upfront cost of automatic systems should be compared against the expected cost and frequency of flood events, not just against the price of manual alternatives.